Valerie-Hanoka/PyNeQL/README.rst

 SPARQL vocabularies are huge and it is sometimes tedious to find how to ask for simple things as Named Entities.

-This module provides a very simple way to query a named entity by its name, and retrieve a maximum of information from different SPARQL endpoints.
+This module aims to provide a very simple way to query a named entity by its name, and retrieve a maximum of information from different SPARQL endpoints.